 With Soldsie, you can easily get around this.
 The way it works is you use your bio link to let direct users to a custom store based on your feed.
 That way, they can quickly find all of your featured products without having to go searching elsewhere.

 There’s also a set of analytics tools built-in, so you can track your engagements and the success of ROI on your marketing efforts.

 When considering Instagram marketing tools, you’ll also want to think about a general social media management platform.
 Buffer is one really good option if you want to go down this route.
 It stands to reason that paying for different platforms for each social network isn’t the right option for everyone.

 I also liked that it’s available as a browser extension, as well as iOS and Android apps.
-That way you can quickly work on your Instagram strategy as and when you need.
+That way you can quickly work on your Instagram strategy as and when you need to.

-There are agency level features too.
+There are agency-level features too.
 One of the standouts here is the ability to automatically generate detailed reports.
-This is, of course, vital if you’re planning too make Instagram one of the main pillars of your marketing strategy.
+This is, of course, vital if Instagram is one of your main marketing channels.

 That should hopefully give you a flavor of what’s available.
 There are a couple of good options here if you want to carry out a specific task on Instagram, or if you have particular goals.
 As far as Instagram marketing tools which do a bit of everything go, for my money it’s hard to look past either Buffer or Iconosquare.

 For more useful tools for online business owners, check out our guide to the best animated logo makers, and the best social proof notification software.
 You might also want to check out our roundup of the best online competition software.